-Fort Mason Center for Arts & Culture (FMCAC) presents OUT OF SIGHT, a participatory outdoor art installation by celebrated artist Lawrence Weiner.
-OUT OF SIGHT is free and open to the public.
+Fort Mason Center for Arts & Culture (FMCAC) presented OUT OF SIGHT, a participatory outdoor art installation by celebrated artist Lawrence Weiner.
+OUT OF SIGHT was free and open to the public.

 Fort Mason Entrance & Pier 2: September 17, 2021 to January 30, 2022

 The Exploratorium: Late September 2021 to January 30, 2022 (Pier 15, The Embarcadero, San Francisco)

 McEvoy Foundation For The Arts Presentation At Minnesota Street Project Atrium: October 16, 2021 to January 22, 2022 (1275 Minnesota Street, San Francisco)

 In his ground-based mural OUT OF SIGHT, Lawrence Weiner addresses the viewer within a simple hopscotch pattern board.
 OUT OF SIGHT combines wit and whimsy in a game-like format, encouraging learning and self-actualization through the use of graphical phrases embedded throughout the work.
 By being able to stand, walk, or jump from one position to the next, OUT OF SIGHT taps into the dynamic “gamification” of learning and self-discovery.
 The viewer navigates the creation as they see fit — interpreting the work while interacting with it.